alexisakira/alexisakira.github.io/_misc/string.md

 ![String pattern](/assets/images/string_pattern.jpg)

 To determine the length of the string for the mains, count "main plus 1".
-For instance, if the string pattern is 16/19, count 17 from inside the frame to outside the frame.
+For instance, if the string pattern is 16/19, count 17 times from inside the frame to outside the frame. ("Inside-to-outside" is important; if you count "inside-to-inside", the string may be too short.
+If you want to be safe, you may count "main plus 1.5".)

 ![Counting mains](/assets/images/string_main_count.jpg)

-After counting correctly (you can count "main plus 1.5" if you want to be safe), cut the string diagonally. ("Diagonally" is important for reducing the friction when stringing.)
+After counting correctly, cut the string diagonally using the wire cutter. ("Diagonally" is important for reducing the friction when stringing.)

 ![Cutting strings](/assets/images/string_cut.jpg)